top of page

 Frequently Asked Questions

-Is it really true that only 10% achieve long-term sobriety?
+Is it true that only 10% achieve long-term sobriety?

-The exact percentage varies by study methodology and timeframe, but research consistently shows that 10-20% of individuals maintain continuous sobriety for 5+ years after their first treatment episode.
-However, many more eventually achieve stable recovery after multiple treatment attempts.
-The key is learning from each experience and building stronger recovery foundations.
+The percentage varies by study methodology, but research consistently shows that 10-20% of individuals maintain sobriety long-term.
+Many achieve stable recovery after multiple attempts.

-How long does someone need to be sober to be considered part of the successful minority?
+How long must someone be sober to be considered part of the successful minority?

-Can someone join the 10% even if they've relapsed multiple times?
+Can someone join the 10% after multiple relapses?

 What role does addiction counseling play in long-term success?